Edit

 Possible tasks may include a subset of the following activities:

-• Report progress to management and other stakeholders, justify projects & budgets
+• report progress to management and other stakeholders, justify projects and budgets.

-• Manage the lab budget & provide an organizational framework – or delegate / oversee this; ensure that the group follows scientific good practice (ethics, data management, appropriate experiment design & analysis including relevant standard operating procedures [SOPs])
+• manage the lab budget and provide an organizational framework – or delegate/oversee this; ensure that the group follows scientific good practice (ethics, data management, appropriate experiment design and analysis including relevant standard operating procedures [SOPs]).

 Major differences to academic research include more team-based work, a faster turn-over of projects and a focus on a viable end-product rather than on grants and publications.
 Procedures are also often more standardized, which is particularly important when the resulting data will be included in an application for regulatory approval, or the analysis or production pipeline will be part of the end-product.